matthew-lim-matthew-lim/matthew-lim-matthew-lim/README.md

-making stuff is my passion hehe
+making stuff is my passion

-i hope to have some sort of impact
+i hope to leverage this and have some sort of meaningful impact before i die

 but for now im trying to learn

-maybe one day ill be able to have it, ill do my best to get there in the meantime
+maybe one day ill be able to earn it

+ill do my best to get there in the meantime

 [https://www.mattlim.net/](https://www.mattlim.net/)